 - Place cilantro, garlic, lime juice, granulated onion, and salt in large mixing bowl.

-- Add avocado to bowl.
+- Cut avocado in half, remove pit, scoop out flesh, and add to bowl.
 Mash and mix with other ingredients.

 - Stir hot rice into avocado mixture.
 Serve hot.